Teradyne, Inc.

 TER

-Teradyne develops automated test equipment for semiconductors and electronics.
+Teradyne designs and manufactures automated test equipment for semiconductors and other electronics.

 Investment Opinion: Should I buy TER Today?